Okazari/atom-play-piano/README.md

  - Go to the package settings
  - Add a name for your custom song
  - Code your custom song as notes separated by commas : `DO, RE, MI, FA, SOL`
- - Use the `Refresh songs` sub menu to apply changes
+ - Use the `Refresh settings` sub menu to apply changes

 Availables notes (Currently only supporting french notation sry !) :
  - Use the note name: `DO, RE, MI, FA, SOL, LA, SI`